Are you a Yoder Scholar?

 The Yoder Scholars competition takes place during Honors Weekend, held each February.
 Participation is not required for entrance into the honors program; all students who meet the requirements for the honors program are invited to Honors Weekend and are eligible to enter EMU as honors students.
 Only those who wish to participate in the Yoder Scholars competition need to complete the Yoder Scholars tasks.

-About the competition
+About the Competition

 The EMU honors faculty conduct the Yoder Scholars competition, rigorously evaluating candidates’ academic performance, community and extra-curricular involvement, creativity, clarity of thought, and leadership potential.
 Participation in the competition requires candidates to construct a portfolio of their high school achievements, write a series of essays, and meet with a member of EMU honors faculty for a one-on-one interview.

-- Two creative essays (see details below)
+- Two response pieces (see details below)

 - A resume indicating school, church and civic involvement

-- Two forms of reference (choose one person from each group): 1) your senior English, math or science teacher and 2) your guidance counselor, pastor/youth pastor, or employer.
+- Two forms of reference (choose one person from each group): 1) your senior English, math or science teacher and 2) your guidance counselor, pastor/youth pastor, or employer

-- An updated copy of your transcript that includes grades from the first semester of the current school year.
+- An updated copy of your transcript that includes grades from the first semester of the current school year

-Guidelines for essays
+Guidelines for 2018 essays

 Complete the following two essays: